 Biophilic design incorporated in our design aims to become a reference in responsible architecture, aware of the energy and environmental challenges we face.

 Sunlight is one fundamental parameter along with the study of climate for them.
-Earth, Sky and Water govern their design decisions to work with the inner consciousness.
+Consequently, Earth, Sky and Water govern their design decisions to work with the inner consciousness.
 They design contextually and source materials and locally.
-Timeless and minimalism are the themes their work underlies.
+Timeless and minimalism are the themes their work thus underlies.
 Their honest approach with simple and straight forms simplifies the complexities of a project.
-One thread that ties residential design for them is social integration of families.
+One thread that thus ties residential design for them is social integration of families.
 In their projects, “Screen House”, “Rock House” and “Pixel House”, kitchen-dining-family sittings and bedroom-terrace-veranda are explored as seamless connections.